Fanged Noumena

-Fanged Noumena: Collected Writings 1987–2007 is a 2011 anthology of writings by English philosopher Nick Land, edited by Maya B. Kronic and Ray Brassier.
-It was first published by Urbanomic—founded by Kronic prior—with Sequence Press and later republished by the MIT Press.
+Fanged Noumena: Collected Writings 1987–2007 is a 2011 anthology of writings by English philosopher Nick Land, edited by Robin Mackay and Ray Brassier.
+It was first published by Urbanomic—founded by Mackay prior—with Sequence Press and later republished by the MIT Press.

 The anthology collects essays and texts, initially published and previously unpublished, spanning various philosophical and aesthetic interests—as well as unorthodox writing styles that have been dubbed "theory-fictions"—explored and utilized by Land over the titular time period.
 The book has obtained a cult following and has subsequently been credited with influencing the rise in popularity of accelerationism.

 Summary

 When I contacted Land about the republication of his works, he did not protest, but had nothing to add: It's another life; I have nothing to say about it—I don’t even remember writing half of those things … I don't want to get into retrospectively condemning my ancient work—I think it's best to gently back off.
 It belongs in the clawed embrace of the undead amphetamine god.